caige13/Interpretor/README.md

 python driver.py lexer ./Source_Code/test1.txt
 OR
 python driver.py l ./Source_Code/test1.txt will

+To run the interpreter do:
+python driver.py ./Source_Code/test3.txt

 Extras:
 I used a virtual environment, but had to install no extra libraries so standard python should work.